Skip to content

 Cross-VCF build mismatch

-Hard error by default when the germline and somatic VCFs were called against different reference builds.
-Coordinates from the two cannot be composed without lift-over.
+Hard error by default if the germline and somatic VCFs were called against different reference builds:

 from varcode import GenomeBuildMismatchError